Projective Cyclic Groups in Higher Dimensions: Introduction

-The paper is organized as follows: in Section \ref{s:recall}, we review some general facts an introduce the notation used along the text, in section \ref{chaos} we describe the discontinuity set, the Kulkarni's limit set and the equicontinuity region of projective cyclic groups, section \ref{hyperbolic} deals with the problem of classification but for groups of $PU(k,l)$, which as we will see later is useful in the general setting, in sections \ref{eli}, \ref{par}, \ref{lox}, we describe completely the dynamic of elliptic, parabolic and loxodromic transformations respectively.
+The paper is organized as follows: in Section \ref{s:recall}, we review some general facts and introduce the notation used along the text, in Section \ref{s:equi}, we describe the discontinuity of a group, Sections \ref{s:eli}, \ref{s:par} and \ref{s:lox} deals with description of the dynamic of elliptic, parabolic and loxodromic elements respectively Finally in Section \ref{s:main} we write down some questions, concerning cyclic, that where not considered in this article,